Cosmos-Logic-Institute-CLI/Infinite-Vessel/README.md

 **"Nervous System: Pre-programmed Reflexive Neuro-Mechanics"** Muscles engineered via pre-programming technology possess diverse, built-in conditional reflexes.
 For instance, the **non-linear stroke ratios** and **adaptive damping** are physically encoded within the limb's locomotion mechanics.
 The system distinguishes between **fast-twitch muscle groups** for rapid bursts and **slow-twitch muscle groups** for sustained support.
 This structural pre-programming allows the robot to achieve a natural gait and "physics-level" robustness without reliance on centralized control, enabling instantaneous response to environmental perturbations.

+#### 2.5 Dynamic Sensing & Proprioceptive System

+* **Core Logic**:
+The architecture transcends traditional discrete sensor arrays by integrating **Helical Matrix Actuators (HMA)** and **Magnetorheological Fluid (MRF) "Blood"** into a unified sensory-actuator network.
+By monitoring microsecond-level physical state changes within the structural fibers and fluid circuits, the system achieves "Structure-as-Sensing," enabling instantaneous closed-loop feedback without the latency of external processing.
+* **Sensing Dimensions**:
+* **Mass Topology & Distribution**: Utilizing current feedback from the helical muscles in a pre-tensioned state, the system calculates the precise weight, static mass distribution, and geometric Center of Gravity (CoG) of any external load or object.
+* **Impact Dynamics & Mapping**: Leveraging the non-Newtonian characteristics of the fluidic "blood," the system captures shockwave propagation vectors through the conduits.
+This allows for the precise mapping of impact magnitude, velocity, and pressure distribution across the structural surface.
+* **Morphological Recognition**: By correlating fluid pressure variances across multiple nodes, the system can reverse-engineer the 3D contour, volume, and material density of contacted objects through tactile logic alone.

+* **Autonomous Regulation**:
+Upon detection of external perturbations, the system executes real-time reconstruction of internal fluid distribution based on a **Kinetic CoG Algebraic Model**.
+By coordinating rapid fluid migration with antagonistic compensation from the HMA, the system corrects dynamic balance within milliseconds.
+This ensures absolute stability during high-dynamic maneuvers, such as high-speed reversals, mid-air reorientation, and erratic terrain traversal.

 ---

 ### 3. Typical Locomotion Logic: Antagonistic Pre-Stress Equilibrium